 - A document from your dean of study's office, stating the requirement of your degree course to complete compulsory practical training placements/courses (e.g. in the form of a letter of recommendation or similar)

 - Up-to-date German language certification (from within the last two years and preferably the last year) or equivalent

 - If necessary, a letter of recommendation

-Should you be accepted, please forward your letter of acceptance immediately to Ms Barbara Moll.
+Should you be accepted, please forward your letter of acceptance and your Learning Agreement for Traineeships to Ms Barbara Moll.